davidliao404/velocloud-api/docs/Api/AllApi.md

 List applications that are first packet routable

 List the applications that are first packet routable.
 If called from the operator context, an enterprise ID may optionally be specified to filter the result set.
 Additionally, an edge ID may be specified to get the map for a specific edge.
-Privileges required:  `READ` `ENTERPRISE_PROFILE`
+Privileges required:  `VIEW_FLOW_STATS` `undefined`

 ### Example
 ```php